rsbbrs/RenEngine/README.txt

 	- Engine now capable of loading and running Lua scripts via the ECS.
 	- Exposed functionality to the script manager, including graphics, input, sound and ECS functionality.
+	- Created a simple script to test functionality.

 	Notes: My script manager is loaded as the last manager, so that the other managers can expose their functionality to it.
 I also exported